-Further express gratitude to the Chief Audit Executive, Auditor General and staff for the support and commitment in support to Audit and Performance Committee commendable work.
+Further the APAC express gratitude to the Manager: Internal Audit, Auditor General and staff for the support and commitment in support to Audit and Performance Committee commendable work.

-The Audit and Performance Audit Committee remains confident that all recommendations by the Internal Audit and Auditor General of South Africa shall continue to receive necessary attention in quest working towards clean administration.
+The Audit and Performance Audit Committee remains confident that all recommendations by the Internal Audit and Auditor General of South Africa shall continue to receive necessary attention in the quest of working towards clean administration.